-At MT&C we collect personal information from you to open your account(s), to process your transactions and to help us provide a better level of service.
+At Montgomery Taylor Wealth Management we collect personal information from you to open your account(s), to process your transactions and to help us provide a better level of service.
 However, we do not sell your personal information to anyone.
 We protect the security and confidentiality of all personal information we collect.

 Our relationship with you is our most important asset.
 We understand that you have entrusted us with your private financial information, and we do everything we can to maintain that trust.